silexlabs/Silex/readme.md

 Installation of Silex:

 * Launch the "Git Shell"
-* Create a complete clone of Silex Project : git clone --recursive https://github.com/silexlabs/Silex.git
+* Create a complete clone of Silex Project: git clone --recursive https://github.com/silexlabs/Silex.git
 * Go to Silex's Directory.
 * install depedencies : npm install

-Start Silex :
+Start Silex:

-* Launch Silex from a command prompt ( Silex's Directory) : node dist/server/server.js
+* Launch Silex from a command prompt (Silex's Directory): `npm start`
 * Open your favorite browser on http://localhost:6805/ and ENJOY !!!
+* also take a look at the "available commands" section bellow

+### Available commands

+When debuging these npm scripts can be used with npm (they are defined in the file [package.json](./package.json))

+* `$ npm run start` will start the server
+* `$ npm run build` will build everything
+* `$ npm run build:css` will build only the css files with less
+* `$ npm run build:html` will build only the html files with jade
+* `$ npm run build:js` will build only the client side js files with google closure
+* `$ npm run build:server` will build only check that the server scripts are correct
+* `$ npm run watch:css` will watch the css source folder and rebuild when a file changes
+* `$ npm run watch:html` will watch the html source folder and rebuild when a file changes
+* `$ npm run watch:js` will watch the client side js source folder and rebuild when a file changes
+* `$ npm run watch:server` will watch the server source folder and rebuild when a file changes
+* `$ npm run watch:client` will watch the html, js and css source folders and rebuild when a file changes
+* `$ npm run lint:js` will lint the client side js files
+* `$ npm run lint:server` will lint the server files
+* `$ npm run fix:js` will fix the client side js files with google closure fix tool

 ##dependencies